Hardness of recognizing phases of matter: Quantum phases of matter

 \begin{theorem}[Hardness of recognizing quantum phases of matter] For any discrete on-site symmetry group $G$, distinguishing any quantum phase of matter from the trivial phase requires quantum algorithms with computational time scaling exponentially in the correlation range $\xi$.
 The computational time becomes super-polynomial in the system size $n$ whenever $\xi = \omega(\log n)$. \end{theorem}

-This lower bound on the hardness of phase recognition is optimal, since rigorous algorithms exist with runtime growing exponentially in $\xi$~\cite{huang2024learning,landau2025learning}.
+This lower bound on the hardness of phase recognition is optimal, since general rigorous algorithms exist with runtime growing exponentially in $\xi$~\cite{huang2024learning,landau2025learning}.
 These algorithms succeed by learning the entire circuit description of a shallow quantum state.
-Hence, our result proves that recognizing the phase of matter of a shallow quantum state is comparably hard to performing full state tomography.
+Hence, our result proves that, in general settings, recognizing the phase of matter of a shallow quantum state is comparably hard to performing full state tomography.
 We discuss the extension of Theorem~\ref{thm:quantum} to mixed states in Section~\ref{sec:mixedstate}.

 Before proceeding to our constructions, let us provide a high-level overview of our proof of Theorem~\ref{thm:quantum}.
 We consider the following phase recognition task: one is given access to many copies of a pure quantum state $\ket{\psi}$ drawn from either the trivial phase or a non-trivial phase of matter.
 The goal is to recognize the phase of matter of $\ket{\psi}$ using arbitrary efficient quantum circuits and measurements on all copies of the state.
 To prove that this task is computationally hard, we consider the complexity of recognizing a \emph{random example} of each phase of matter~\cite{schuster2024random}.
 That is, for both the trivial and any non-trivial phase, we generate a random quantum state in the phase by applying a \emph{symmetric pseudorandom unitary} $U$ to the fixed point state, $\ket{\psi} = U \ket{\psi_0}$.
 Crucially, we show that such unitaries can be formed in very low circuit depths.
 By definition, applying a symmetric PRU to any state produces a state that is indistinguishable from Haar-random by any efficient quantum computation.
 Hence, neither the random trivial state nor the random non-trivial state can be distinguished from Haar-random, which implies that the two states also cannot be distinguished from one another.
 Therefore, recognizing the phase of matter is quantum computationally hard.
+The states generated in our proof are the ground states of parent Hamiltonians $U H_0 U^\dagger$, where $H_0$ is the Hamiltonian of the fixed-point state and $U$ is the low-depth symmetric PRU.